A case study by Matteo Cavucci

 It produced a complete roadmap for adapting the organization work to emerging opportunities, leveraging on collaborative decision-making.

 This roadmap includes the customer-centric analysis of where the business is going, but also included budgeting, timeframes, dependencies, and risks.
 The strategic work is not acting as a constraint for innovation, but instead, it provides a structure for continuous integrating new findings and evaluating new ideas.

 From what we achieved together, the organization is developing a path toward an adaptive, learning culture.

 It’s not an easy journey.
 It requires the business to step outside the traditional habits and focus on the possible ways to serve the customer.
-It makes necessary to imagine a way of working that is different than what perhaps worked very well in the past.
+It makes it necessary to imagine a way of working that is different from what perhaps worked very well in the past.

-Matteo Cavucci is the trainer of the Product Discovery with Lean Value Tree Workshop.
+Matteo is the trainer of the Product Discovery Workshop with the Lean Value Tree and Dynamic Product Roadmaps for Digital Products Workshop.